Werner Drewes: Family and personal life

-The information in this section expands upon and partly repeats information given above about Drewes's life.
+The information in this section expands upon and partly repeats the information given above about Drewes's life.
 He was born on July 27, 1899, in what was then Canig, Lower Lusatia, Brandenburg, Germany, and is now Kaniów, Lubusz Voivodeship, Poland.
 His name is almost always given as simply Werner Drewes, but his full name was Werner Bernhard Drewes and he is sometimes referred to as Werner B. Drewes.
 He was the son of Pastor Georg Drewes and his wife Martha Schaefer Drewes.
 He attended boarding school at the Saldria Gymnasium in Brandenburg an der Havel from 1907 to 1917.
 At age 18 he was drafted into the German army and served in France, on the Western Front until the end of the war.
 On returning to civilian life he began to study architecture at the Charlottenburg Technischen Hochschule in Berlin.
 To support himself, he took a job at the Berlin gas and waterworks.
 He also spent some time at the Barkenhoff artists' commune.
 His next place of study was the Technischen Hochschule Stuttgart and then, switching from architecture to the visual arts, he enrolled in Stuttgart's Kunstgewerbeschule and joined the Merz Akademie, also in Stuttgart.
 He completed his education at Bauhaus, where he studied from 1921 to 1923 in Weimar and from 1927 to 1930 in Dessau.